2024 Stifel Loppet Cup: Development

 The United States had last hosted a World Cup cross-country ski event in 2001 at Soldier Hollow, Utah, as a test run for the 2002 Winter Olympics in Salt Lake City.
 Jessie Diggins, a native of Afton, Minnesota, after winning a cross-country skiing gold medal alongside teammate Kikkan Randall at the 2018 Winter Olympics in Pyeongchang, lobbied for the United States to host a World Cup cross-country skiing event.
 Due to the efforts of Diggins and others, the Loppet Foundation, a non-profit organization based in Minneapolis, Minnesota, was given the opportunity to host an event at Theodore Wirth Park on March 17, 2020, but it was canceled five days prior to its start as a result of the COVID-19 pandemic.

 The Loppet Foundation was given another host opportunity in the 2023–24 FIS Cross-Country World Cup season as part of a North American swing, with an event on the tour taking place the week prior in Canmore, Alberta, Canada.
 Race organizers in Minneapolis, however, had to contend with one of the warmest and driest winters on local record, which threatened to cancel the event.
 To mitigate the weather conditions, organizers created a 7 km ski trail with a 0.6 m base using snowmaking machines.
 About 17.78 cm of natural snow fell two days before the races.

 The event was broadcast by Eurosport in European countries and by NBC Sports in the United States.

 Results

 Erin Bianco in the women's sprint qualification.

 Over two days, men and women athletes competed in separate sprint and 10 kilometer races using skate skiing (or freestyle) technique.
 In the 1.5 kilometer sprint finals on February 17, 2024, Johannes Høsflot Klæbo of Norway was the top male finisher and Jonna Sundling of Sweden was the top female finisher.
-In the 10 kilometer finals on February 18, 2024, Gus Schumacker of the United States was the top male finisher and Jonna Sundling of Sweden the top female finisher.
+In the 10 kilometer finals on February 18, 2024, Gus Schumacher of the United States was the top male finisher and Jonna Sundling of Sweden the top female finisher.
 Harald Østberg Amundsen of Norway and Jessie Diggins of the United States earned points from their race finishes to help maintain their leads in the overall 2023–2024 season standings for male and female skiers, respectively.

 All results are sourced from the International Ski Federation (FIS).